nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### D.3: Creating watchlist
 1. Creating a watchlist with a unique name.
-    1. Prerequisite: Watchlist list does not have a watchlist named "newWatchlist".
+    1. Prerequisite: None.

     2. Test case: `watchlist -n newWatchlist`. <br/>
     Expected: A empty watchlist named "newWatchlist" is created, and a message indicating the watchlist was created successfully is printed.
+    If the current workspace has a watchlist named "newWatchlist" created already, then, a message indicating the watchlist creation failed due to a non-unique watchlist name provided is printed.

     3. Other incorrect commands to try:
         1.  `watchlist -n`.
-        2.  `watchlist -n x` (where x is a non-unique watchlist name, exceeds 30 characters, or it contains non-alphanumeric characters).
+        2.  `watchlist -n x` (where x is watchlist name that exceeds 30 characters, contains non-alphanumeric characters, or contain spaces only).

 <br/>

 ### D.4: Listing all watchlist(s)
 1. Listing all created watchlist(s).
-    1. Prerequisite: The watchlist list in the current workspace is not empty.
+    1. Prerequisite: None.

     2. Test case: `watchlist -l` <br/>
-    Expected: The names of all watchlist in the current workspace is printed.
+    Expected: All watchlist entries in the current workspace is printed.

     3. Other incorrect commands to try:
         1.  `watchlist -l x` (where x is any additional parameters or values).